 - 1 cup dry white French vermouth

-- Croutons made from good quality bread cut into 3/4" thick slices and toasted
+- 1 small baguette cut into 3/4″ thick slices and toasted

 Instructions